The Pre-Health Professional Curriculum

 The courses listed in the following pages are the pre-requisite courses required by most professional schools in a particular field.
 Your primary advice regarding courses and preparation for future careers should be obtained from your faculty advisor.
 Advisors are equipped to give suggestions as to selection and sequence of courses that will match your abilities and interests.
 However, advisors will give advice, but the final responsibility for proper course selection and completion of graduation requirements rests with you.

 Skills such as writing and speaking clearly, leadership experience, problem solving ability, good judgment, listening and teamwork are also critical for working in the health fields.
-Volunteering shows commitment to humanity and to the community.
+In addition, volunteering shows commitment to humanity and to the community.
 Shadowing is of great value in exploring a field and determining if you are suitable for a particular profession, and professional schools will look for this experience in making sure you understand that career path.

 The Pre-Health Professions, the Pre-Physical Therapy, Pre-Occupational Therapy, Pre-Pharmacy students at River Falls have active clubs and welcome new members to join.
 They can be found on the OrgSync Web site, or look for their bulletin boards on the 4th floor of AgSci.
 These clubs can be a wealth of information and experiences.